sourmash-bio/2024-ictv-challenge-sourmash/README.md

 ## Results
 Results will appear in the `output.ictv-challenge` folder (filename: `ictv-challenge.sourmash.csv`) and should be identical to the pre-calculated results.
 We include a workflow step that compares the new results with the saved results and writes any differences to `output.ictv-challenge.results-diff.csv`.

+That folder will also contain log files and benchmark files for each step of the workflow, and aggregated benchmark results in `logs/benchmarks.csv`.

+Directory structure:

+output.ictv-challenge
+├── ictv-challenge.classifications.csv
+├── ictv-challenge.fmg.csv
+├── ictv-challenge.sourmash.csv
+├── ictv-challenge.zip
+├── logs
+│   ├── benchmarks.csv
+│   ├── convert.benchmark
+│   ├── convert.log
+│   ├── download_challenge_dataset.benchmark
+│   ├── download_database.benchmark
+│   ├── fmg.benchmark
+│   ├── fmg.log
+│   ├── manysketch.benchmark
+│   ├── manysketch.log
+│   ├── summary.csv
+│   ├── tax-genome.benchmark
+│   └── tax-genome.log
+└── results-diff.csv

+> The key files are `ictv-challenge.sourmash.csv`, which contains the taxonomic classifications for each sequence in the challenge dataset and `logs/benchmarks.csv`, which summarizes resource utilization for each step of the workflow.
+The full sourmash gather results used for classifications can be found in the `ictv-challenge.fmg.csv` file.

 Pre-calculated results are available at: `results/ictv-challenge.skipm2n3-k24-sc50.sourmash.csv`